zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/pipeline-settings.md

 * Configuring the [containerization](../infrastructure-management/containerize-your-pipeline.md) process of a pipeline (e.g. What requirements get installed in the Docker image)
 * Stack component-specific configuration, e.g., if you have an experiment tracker passing in the name of the experiment at runtime

-You will learn about all of the above in more detail later, but for now, let's try to understand that all of this configuration flows through one central concept, called `BaseSettings` (From here on, we use `settings` and `BaseSettings` as analogous in this guide).
+You will learn about all of the above in more detail later, but for now, let's try to understand that all of this configuration flows through one central concept called `BaseSettings`.
+(From here on, we use `settings` and `BaseSettings` as analogous in this guide).

 ## Types of settings